Best English Footballers Ever – Top 10 Legends

-He is our list of 10 best English footballers ever
+He is the list of 10 best English footballers ever.

 He had stiff competition, and his style was far from conventional, but he made it work.
 A winger without pace, what Beckham possessed that few then and few now can match was an ability to pick a pass – or more often, a cross – of any range and with immaculate precision.
 The role of a playmaker in the position of a winger left many a little more than confused, but the bottom line is, was and always will be that he is the best at what he does.